evo-cloud/hmake/README.md

 - `before`: a list of names of targets which can only execute after this target
 - `after`: a list of names of targets on which this targets depends
 - `exec-driver`: same as in `settings` section, but only specify the driver for this target
+- `workdir`: the current working directory for commands in the target, relative to project root
 - `envs`: a list of environment variables (the form `NAME=VALUE`) to be used for execution
 - `script`: a multi-line string represents a full script to execute for the target
 - `cmds`: when `script` is not specified, this is a list of commands to execute for the target